A Practical Guide for Single Domain Antibody Production

 A library with larger capacity and better diversity is a pre-requisite for successful screening of nanobodies; The key points that affect the capacity and diversity of the library include: RNA degradation during RNA extraction, templates and primers during reverse transcription, primers design during amplification, PCR cycles, the size of the ligation system, and transformation efficiency of the bacteria.

-Recommended procedures for nanobody screening and identification:
+Recommended procedures for single domain antibody screening and identification:

 1. Antigen coating of the immunotube: add 50 µg of antigen to 2 mL of PBS (pH7.4) and then transfer to the immunotube, incubate overnight at 4°C with slow rotation.